renovatebot/renovate/lib/modules/manager/fleet/readme.md

-Allows to upgrade bundle definitions and GitRepo yaml manifest of Rancher Fleet.
+Can upgrade bundle definitions and GitRepo YAML manifests of Rancher Fleet.

 By default, only bundles with Helm references will be upgraded.
-To enable GitRepo updates you have to extend your [fileMatch](https://docs.renovatebot.com/configuration-options/#filematch) configuration
+To enable GitRepo updates you have to extend your [`fileMatch`](https://docs.renovatebot.com/configuration-options/#filematch) configuration.

 ```json
 {